Interdisciplinary Joint Master’s Programme in Southeast European Studies

 Structure of the programme

-In the first year at the home university (Graz or Belgrade) enrolled students shall take compulsory core courses which include an introduction to multidisciplinary approaches to Southeast Europe: public law, politics, economics and cultural studies.
+In the first year at the home university (Graz or Belgrade) enrolled students shall take compulsory core courses.
 Students also take electives which reflect their chosen disciplinary specialisation.
 In the summer following the first year, a joint summer school is held for all students from the four universities to complete the compulsory core modules.
 During the second year, students attend one of the partner universities and further specialise in their desired field.
 There are also optional provisions in place to offer students professional training and internship positions.

 30 ECTS credits will be awarded upon completion of the master’s thesis.
 The thesis reflects the student’s capacity to work on scientific subjects in an independent and acceptable manner both in respect of content and methodology and must be written in English.
 The length of the thesis is 20,000 to 25,000 words.
 Students shall determine their master’s thesis topic according to the procedures and regulations at the respective home university and in consultation with the thesis supervisor.